 The Dutch context.

 The Netherlands is well positioned for agentic AI adoption.
-81% of Dutch SMEs already operate in cloud environments.
-Digital infrastructure is strong.
-English proficiency means access to the latest tools and documentation is not a barrier.
+Cloud usage is high, digital infrastructure is strong, and access to tools and documentation is not the main bottleneck.

 But the adoption-value gap applies here too.
 Companies are buying AI tools without the organisational readiness to deploy them as agents.
 Data is siloed.
 Processes are not documented well enough for an agent to follow.
-Governance frameworks do not account for autonomous decision-making.
+Governance is underdeveloped.

 When to invest, and when to wait.